How to Dissolve a Civil Partnership

 The petition needs to be sent to Court with the original Civil Partnership Certificate (or an official copy).
 If the Civil Partnership Certificate is in a different language, it will need to be translated before it’s sent.

-In addition to the petition and Certificate, you need to pay the Court fee of £550.
+In addition to the petition and Certificate, you need to pay a Court fee.
 It’s sometimes possible to get an exemption from the Court fee if you are on a low income.
-For details see Apply for help with Court fees.
+For details see the gov.uk websitefor help with Court fees.

 Grounds for Ending a Civil Partnership